topjake/hello-world/README.md

 # hello-world
-First GitHub Repository
-this is a readme file.
+This is a readme file.
 I am learning how to use GitHub.
 Thanks for reading this file.